OF THE INTERNATIONAL SOCIETY FOR THE STUDY OF VASCULAR ANOMALIES

 b.
 Other nominations may be submitted by any member with voting rights to the Secretary at least one week prior to voting at the General Assembly.
 All nominees in good membership standing will appear on the ballot.
 Any member nominated for more than one office must choose which single office for which their name will appear on the ballot.

 c.
-Each officer will be chosen by a plurality vote of a quorum of the members at an annual General Assembly, unless such election is instead accomplished by electronic ballot in accordance with Article III, Section 6 of these Bylaws.
+Each officer and at-large director will be chosen by a plurality vote of a quorum of the members at an annual General Assembly, unless such election is instead accomplished by electronic ballot in accordance with Article III, Section 6 of these Bylaws.

 d.
-No individual may hold 2 offices on the Executive Board, but an Executive Board member may also sit on the Scientific Committee.
+No individual may hold 2 offices on the Board, but a Board member may also sit on the Scientific Committee.

 - The President is elected for 2 years.
 Re-election for an immediately successive term is not permitted.

 - The Vice-President serves 2 years.
 Re-election for a successive term is not permitted.
-However, the Vice-President is eligible to be elected as President-Elect or other office.
+However, the Vice-President is eligible to be elected and to take office as President-Elect, Secretary, or Treasurer at the completion of his or her term as Vice-President.

 - The Secretary is elected for 4 years.
 Re-election is permitted.